xieshiyao/xerus/doc/building_xerus.md

 ## Compiling your own Applications Using Xerus

-If `xerus` is propperly installed on your system, compiling your own applications using `xerus` is as simple as using any other library.
+If `xerus` is properly installed on your system, compiling your own applications using `xerus` is as simple as using any other library.
 Just include `-lxerus` in your linker call and make sure to use
 `-std=c++11` or `-std=c++14` in all compilation units that include `xerus.h` and everything should work.

 If you want to use the static version of `xerus` you also have to include all libraries `xerus` depends on in your linker call.
 In particular these are lapacke (`-llapacke`),